Ananya150204/CS765-project/README.md

 `src/visualize.py` draws the blockchain tree by reading in the edgelist and saves it into the file `outputs/blockchain_images/*.png`.
 It also draws the peer_network and saves it as `outputs/peer_network_img.png`

-You can simply execute the python script to automatically perform the aforementioned tasks.
+You can simply execute the python script to automatically perform the aforementioned task.
 ```
 python3 src/visualize.py
 ```

 ### Internals
-- The simulator will terminate as soon as any of the three is satisfied.
+- The simulator will terminate as soon as the `time_limit` is reached.
-    - `time_limit`: Run till the virtual timestamp is reached.

-make
-./simulator --num_peers 20 --slow_percent 80 --low_cpu_percent 20 --transaction_mean_time 5000000 --block_mean_time 28000000 --end_time 1200000000 > out.txt
-python3 src/visualize.py